 Applicants must be at least 18 years old.

 The community mini-mural project was launched in 2010 to promote creative expression and provide an enriching visual experience for residents and visitors alike.
-Murals already have been painted on the railroad embankments along North and South boulevards.
+Dozens of murals already have been painted on the railroad embankments along North and South boulevards.

 Artists selected for these latest rounds of murals will continue to fill in the spaces along the viaduct in support in what officials call a long-range goal to intersperse colorful public art where possible along the entire length of the railroad from Harlem Avenue to Austin Boulevard.